igordavoli/42_cursus_get_next_line/README.md

 # :sparkles: What's Get Next Line of 42?

-This is a fucntion to get next line of the text in a archive or other places thats generate a filedescription like the standard input and output.
+Is a function to get one line a time of text in a archive or other souce thats generate a filedescriptor, like the standard input and output.